archivesspace/tech-docs/ASTRO/src/content/docs/customization/locales.md

+---
-# Customizing text in ArchivesSpace
+title: Customizing text in ArchivesSpace
+---

 ArchivesSpace has abstracted all the labels, messages and tooltips out of the application into the locale files, which are part of the [Rails Internationalization (I18n)](http://guides.rubyonrails.org/i18n.html) API.
 The locales in this directory represent the basis of translations for use by all Archives Space applications.
 Each application may then add to or override these values with their own locales files.

 For a guide on managing these "i18n" files, please visit http://guides.rubyonrails.org/i18n.html